alxagathangel/Auto-CVSM/README.md

 **Passkeys** is imported as **pk** on all files.
 Make sure to replace all the values with your own.
 Client emails is a directory with key as the file name and value as the receiver email for testing purposes.
 Ways to receive receiver email addresses and the input excel files themselves will vary.

 Alternatively, if you don't want to use an imported .py file, you can store the information as environment variables using *python-dotenv*.
+However, you will need to change all the pk.variable instances in the code to their respective env variables.

-- The *input* directory contains sample .xlsx files compatible with the cleaning process.
+- The **input** directory contains sample .xlsx files compatible with the cleaning process.
 We're assuming all client data is stored using the template they were provided.
 Some files have been changed in ways that are accounted for.

 - The file **connection.py** contains functions to create the database.
 This is done using *SQLAlchemy*, but there is an additonal function containing a method with mysql connector.
 Opt for using *create_database_Alchemy()* instead.

 - The file **mail.py** has the functions required to send the mails.
 There are two mailing functions, one for text only, and one for text with image attachments.
 Change the text content as desired.

 - The file **plotting.py** has the three plot functions that are combined in the main plot function in **auto.py**.

+- Run the **autoCVSM.py** file to execute the program.